Terrance Hayes: 1999-2013

-Hayes's poems have appeared in literary journals and magazines including The New Yorker, The American Poetry Review, Ploughshares, Fence, The Kenyon Review, Jubilat, Harvard Review, West Branch, Poetry, and The Adroit Journal.In praising Hayes's work, Cornelius Eady has said: "First you'll marvel at his skill, his near-perfect pitch, his disarming humor, his brilliant turns of phrase.
+By 2009, Hayes' poems had appeared in literary journals and magazines including The New Yorker, The American Poetry Review, Ploughshares, Fence, The Kenyon Review, Jubilat, Harvard Review, West Branch, Poetry, and The Adroit Journal.
+In praising Hayes's work, Cornelius Eady has said: "First you'll marvel at his skill, his near-perfect pitch, his disarming humor, his brilliant turns of phrase.
 Then you'll notice the grace, the tenderness, the unblinking truth-telling just beneath his lines, the open and generous way he takes in our world."
+As of 2014, all his books featured his artwork.

+He was a Professor of Creative Writing at Carnegie Mellon University until 2013, at which time he joined the faculty at the English Department at the University of Pittsburgh.

+2014-present

-In September 2014, he was honored as one of the 21 2014 fellows of the John D. and Catherine T. MacArthur Foundation.
+As of 2014, he was a member of the University of Pittsburgh's English faculty.
+Hayes, Yona Harvey, and Dawn Lundy Martin founded the Center for African-American Poetry and Poetics at the university.
+In September 2014, he was honored as one of the 21 2014 fellows of the John D. and Catherine T. MacArthur Foundation, awarded to individuals who show outstanding creativity in their work.

 In January 2017, Hayes was elected a Chancellor of the Academy of American Poets.
+In June 2017, he was named The New York Times Magazine poetry editor, the third person to have the role.
+He held the role in 2017 and 2018.
+In 2018, his essay To Float in the Space Between won the 2019 Pegasus Award in Poetry Criticism.

-In 2018, Hayes premiered Cycles of My Being commissioned by Opera Philadelphia, Lyric Opera of Chicago, and Carnegie Hall with music by Tyshawn Sorey starring Lawrence Brownlee.
-This song cycles center on what it means to be a Black man living in America today.
-In 2020, the song cycle was made into a film by Opera Philadelphia and released on their digital channel.
+In 2018, Hayes premiered Cycles of My Being, which had been commissioned by the Opera Philadelphia, Lyric Opera of Chicago, and Carnegie Hall.
+With music by Tyshawn Sorey and starring Lawrence Brownlee, the song cycles center on what it means to be a Black man living in America today.
+In 2020, the song cycle was made into a film by the Opera Philadelphia and released on their digital channel.
 The poetry was from Hayes' book American Sonnets for My Past and Future Assassin.
+In 2019, he won a Hurston/Wright Legacy Award for his poetry collection American Sonnets for My Past and Future Assassin.
+In 2020, he was awarded the Rebekah Johnson Bobbitt National Prize for Poetry from the Library of Congress.

+In 2022, he was elected to the American Academy of Arts and Letters.

+In January 2022, he was one of several interim poetry editors at Pitt Poetry Series, advising the Pitt Press on selection of poetry manuscripts.
+In 2023, Hayes, alongside Nancy Krygowski and Jeffrey McDaniel, was named editor of the Pitt Poetry Series.

+He released the poetry collection So To Speak in 2023.
+He took part in the 25th edition of Poesiefestival Berlin in 2024.
+In 2024, he had authored seven poetry collections and eleven books.
+In 2024, he remained a creative writing professor at New York University.